How To Balance Doom & Gloom with Happy & Hopeful in Your Fundraising Appeal

 Each piece of content you publish serves a specific purpose.
 And some content covers multiple communications goals.

-If you've been stewarding well, when donors read your appeal, they feel good to have been graciously thanked by you for their prior gifts.
+If you've been stewarding well, by the time donors read your appeal, they already feel good because you have graciously thanked them for their prior gifts and updated them with uplifting impact stories.

 So, they are now ready for your fundraising appeal.
-They are READY & WILLING to solve a problem today.
+They are READY and WILLING to solve a problem today.

 The question is: Are you going to give them an immediate problem to solve?